rnem/aws/practice-questions/AWS-Certified-Security-Specialty/practice-exam-01.md

 9. Compliance and Risk Management - Mr Scott is the security officer for a company that is operating in a highly regulated industry.
 The company has multiple AWS accounts across several regions.
 Mr Scott needs to ensure that the company's AWS environment complies with various regulatory requirements such as PCI DSS, GDPR, and HIPAA.
 What is the best approach Mr Scott should take to continuously monitor and enforce security controls across all AWS accounts and regions?
     - A) Use AWS Config with conformance packs to monitor resource compliance and generate detailed reports for each region and account
-    - B) Enable AWS Security Hub to aggregate findings and use AWS Guard to monitor for compliance-related threats in each account
+    - B) Enable AWS Security Hub to aggregate findings and use AWS GuardDuty to monitor for compliance-related threats in each account
     - C) Configure AWS CloudTrail in each account to log and monitor API activities and then manually review the logs for compliance violations
     - D) Use Amazon Macie to detect sensitive data in each account and apply AWS Systems Manager for continuous monitoring

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): A
 		<br><br>
 		Explanation: The most effective and scalable approach for ensuring continuous compliance across multiple AWS accounts and regions is to use AWS Config with conformance packs.
 AWS Config helps monitor the configuration of resources and ensures they are aligned with security best practices and compliance requirements.
 Conformance packs are preconfigured collections of AWS Config rules designed to monitor specific compliance frameworks (PCI DSS, GDPR, HIPAA).
 This enables Mr Scott to automate compliance checks and generate detailed reports, which is essential for audit purposes.
-Security Hub and Guard are excellent tools for security monitoring but do not directly enforce or track compliance configurations across resources.
+Security Hub and GuardDuty are excellent tools for security monitoring but do not directly enforce or track compliance configurations across resources.
 CloudTrail focuses on logging and auditing API calls but lacks the continuous monitoring and enforcement capabilities of AWS Config for compliance.
 Macie and Systems Manager are important for data protection and management but do not provide the comprehensive compliance tracking and configuration monitoring that AWS Config offers.
     </details>

 10. Incident Response and Security Automation - Ms Jensen is managing a secure AWS environment and needs to set up an automated response system for detected security incidents.
 When an abnormal event such as an unauthorized API call or a potential DoS attack is detected, she wants to immediately contain the threat by executing predefined security actions.
 Which combination of AWS services will provide the best solution for automating incident response in this environment?
     - A) Use AWS Config to automatically remediate security misconfigurations and integrate with AWS Lambda for automated execution of remediation actions
-    - B) Enable AWS Guard to detect threats and set up automated actions using AWS Systems Manager automation to remediate incidents
+    - B) Enable AWS GuardDuty to detect threats and set up automated actions using AWS Systems Manager automation to remediate incidents
     - C) Use AWS Security Hub to aggregate findings and trigger security responses through AWS Step Functions for incident management workflows
     - D) Use Amazon CloudWatch to monitor security events and AWS Elastic Beanstalk to automatically scale resources in response to incidents

     <details markdown=1><summary markdown='span'><b>Answer</b></summary> Correct Answer(s): B
 		<br><br>
-		Explanation: The most effective solution for automated incident response involves using AWS Guard for threat detection and integrating it with AWS Systems Manager automation to trigger automated remediation actions.
-Guard continuously monitors AWS accounts for potential threats, and Systems Manager automation allows you to define and execute workflows to respond to incidents, such as terminating compromised EC2 instances or blocking IP addresses.
+		Explanation: The most effective solution for automated incident response involves using AWS GuardDuty for threat detection and integrating it with AWS Systems Manager automation to trigger automated remediation actions.
+GuardDuty continuously monitors AWS accounts for potential threats, and Systems Manager automation allows you to define and execute workflows to respond to incidents, such as terminating compromised EC2 instances or blocking IP addresses.
 This combination enables rapid and scalable incident response.
 AWS Config and Lambda is suitable for configuration management but is less ideal for automated incident response related to threats detected in real time.
 Security Hub and Step Functions is more focused on aggregating findings and managing incident workflows but is not as effective for immediate automated actions during security incidents.
 CloudWatch and Elastic Beanstalk focuses on resource scaling and monitoring but is not designed for incident response or threat remediation.
     </details>

 11. Identity and Access Management (IAM) - Mr Green is configuring AWS IAM for his organization.
 He needs to ensure that users are granted the least privilege, meaning they should only have the permissions necessary for their job functions.
 However, certain users need temporary access to additional permissions for specific tasks which must be automatically revoked once the task is completed.
 What is the best method for managing these temporary privileges while maintaining a strong security posture?